Fara Williams: Club career

-Williams attended Shene School in Richmond, London and joined Chelsea Ladies under–14s at the age of 12.
-She scored 30 goals for Chelsea's first team in 2000–01 and signed for Charlton Athletic Ladies during the following season.
-She won Charlton's Player of the Year and the FA Women's Young Player of the Year in her first season, 2001–02.
+Williams attended Shene School in Richmond, London and joined Chelsea under–14s at the age of 12.
+She scored 30 goals for Chelsea's first team in the 2000–01 season and signed for Charlton Athletic Ladies during the following season.
+She won Charlton's Player of the Year and the FA Women's Young Player of the Year in her first season, the 2001–02 season.

 A back injury ruled Williams out of much of the 2002–03 season.
 In May 2003 Williams scored an unfortunate own goal three minutes after coming on as a substitute in Charlton's 3–0 FA Women's Cup final defeat to Fulham.
 She headed a corner from Fulham's Rachel Unitt – Williams' England teammate and then flatmate – into her own net.

-In 2003–04 Williams returned to form and was an important part of the Charlton Athletic side who challenged for all three domestic trophies.
+In the 2003–04 season, Williams returned to form and was an important part of the Charlton Athletic side who challenged for all three domestic trophies.
 She started Charlton's second successive FA Women's Cup final in May 2004, but suffered another 3–0 defeat as Julie Fleeting scored a hat-trick for Arsenal.
 Although Arsenal also pipped Charlton to the League title by a single point, Williams collected an FA Women's Premier League Cup winners' medal when Charlton beat Fulham 1–0 at Underhill in March 2004.

-Williams surprisingly moved to Everton Ladies in summer 2004, where fans gave her the nickname "Queen Fara".
+Williams surprisingly moved to Everton Ladies in the summer of 2004, where fans gave her the nickname "Queen Fara".
 In 2004–05 Williams lost her third FA Women's Cup final in a row, to former club Charlton.
-She won another League Cup medal in 2007–08 as Everton defeated Arsenal at Brisbane Road.
+She won another League Cup medal in the 2007–08 season as Everton defeated Arsenal at Brisbane Road.
 Williams missed two penalties, one in normal time and one in the shoot-out, as Everton were edged out by Leeds in the FA Women's Cup semi-final at Haig Avenue.
-In 2008–09 Everton missed out on the League title on goal difference after a final day defeat to Arsenal.
+In the 2008–09 season, Everton missed out on the League title on goal difference after a final day defeat to Arsenal.
 However, Williams' performances saw her voted FA Players' Player of the Year.